Convergence of Dynamics on Inductive Systems of Banach Spaces: Examples and Applications

-One can reduce the prove to the case where $H = \j\hb0 H_0$ where the claim can proved explicitly using the explicit form of the coherent state quantization. \end{proof}
+One can reduce the proof to the case where $H = \j\hb0 H_0$ where the claim can be proved explicitly using the explicit form of the coherent state quantization. \end{proof}

-The proof in fact works for a much larger class of Hamiltonians containing all coherent-state quantized Hamiltonians $H\h = (2\pi\hb)^{-d} \int H_0(z) \kettbra z\h dz$ of $C^2$-functions with bounded second-order derivatives and all Weyl quantizations of $C^{2d+3}$-functions with uniformly bounded derivatives of second and higher orders (both of these conditions guarantee essential self-adjointness \cite{bauer2022self,fulsche2023simple}).
+The proof, in fact, works for a much larger class of Hamiltonians containing all coherent-state quantized Hamiltonians $H\h = (2\pi\hb)^{-d} \int H_0(z) \kettbra z\h dz$ of $C^2$-functions with bounded second-order derivatives and all Weyl quantizations of $C^{2d+3}$-functions with uniformly bounded derivatives of second and higher orders (both of these conditions guarantee essential self-adjointness \cite{bauer2022self,fulsche2023simple}).
 A version of this theorem for bounded Hamiltonians was already included in \cite{classicallimit}.
 The extension to unbounded Hamiltonians is taken from \cite{masterthesis} and again builds on \cref{thm:evolution}.

-We now turn to discussing irreversible dynamics.
+We now turn to discuss irreversible dynamics.
 On the quantum side, irreversible dynamics correspond to strongly continuous semigroups of trace-preserving completely positive maps \cite{siemon}.
-Consider the Lindbladian of a Gaussian (or quasi-free) dynamical semigroup \cite{hybrids,BarchWer}
+Consider the Lindbladian of a Gaussian (or quasi-free) dynamical semigroup \cite{hybrids, BarchWer}

 where $R = (x_1,\ldots,x_d,-i\hb\partial_1,\ldots,-i\hb \partial_d)$ is the vector of canonical operators and where $A$ is a symmetric real matrix and $M$ is a positive semi-definite complex matrix.
 We remark that \cref{eq:quasifree_lindblad} can be transferred to the form $\LL\h(\rho\h) = -(i/\hb)[H,\rho] + (1/2\hb) \sum_j (L_j[\rho\h,L_j^*] + [L_j,\rho\h]L_j^*)$ with jump operators $L_j = \sum_k (\sqrt M)_{jk}R_k$ and Hamiltonian $H = \frac12 R\cdot A R$.
 Denote the symplectic matrix by $\sigma$.